jodavid444/Book-Store-Application/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/FuadNabi/book-store/issues).
+Feel free to check the [issues page]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>